Lion Air crash renews concerns about Indonesia airlines

 The surge has been particularly keen at Asia's budget airlines such as Lion Air, whose Flight 610 disappeared into the sea shortly after takeoff from Jakarta.
 The Boeing 737 Max 8 carried 189 people and was bound for Pangkal Pinang on a smaller island in the Indonesian archipelago.

 Data pinged from the plane showed erratic speed, altitude and direction in the minutes after takeoff.
-The same thing happened on the plane's previous flight, according to Aviation Safety Network, which collects information about aviation disasters.
+Safety experts cautioned, however, that the data must be checked for accuracy against the plane's so-called black boxes, if they are recovered.

 Among notable Indonesian accidents: